 The process guarantees greener energy by capturing the excess carbon dioxide (CO2).
 They can be employed not only on coal-based sources but also on natural gas and other industrial sources.
-CCS is an integrated technology with each process complementing the other one.
-It is a well proven and established technology and can achieve an efficiency of as high as 90% when deployed.
+Carbon capture and storage is an integrated technology with each process complementing the other one.
+It is a well-proven and established technology and can achieve an efficiency of as high as 90% when deployed.
 It can capture CO2 fossil fuel emissions thus preventing the harmful gas from escaping to the atmosphere.

 Know more about this report: request for sample pages

-The business players have been concentrating on growing new and increasingly effective CCS innovations and procedure.
-For instance, the post carbon capture technology (PostCap) which is based on an Amino Acid Salt solution as solvent is applicable to coal and natural gas fired power plants.
-This technology can also be used in existing power plants which are of small, medium or large scale.
+The business players have been concentrating on growing new and increasingly effective CO2 capture and storage innovations and procedures.
+For instance, the post-carbon capture technology (PostCap) which is based on an Amino Acid Salt solution as solvent is applicable to coal and natural gas-fired power plants.
+This technology can also be used in existing power plants that are of small, medium, or large scale.

-It is expected to project highest growth rates over the forecast period compared to the other EOR techniques, on account of its eco-friendly nature of reducing carbon emissions by utilizing it for crude oil extraction.
-The rising application of EOR activities on account of increasing number of matured oil and gas fields, the demand of carbon dioxide for utilization in these activities is also increasing.
-Hence, this growing CO2 demand for EOR activities is expected to drive the CCS industry over the forecast period.
+It is expected to project the highest growth rates over the forecast period compared to the other EOR techniques, on account of its eco-friendly nature of reducing carbon emissions by utilizing it for crude oil extraction.
+With the rising application of EOR activities on account of an increasing number of matured oil & gas fields, the market demand of carbon dioxide for utilization in these activities is also increasing.
+Hence, this growing CO2 market demand for EOR activities is expected to drive the CO2 capture and storage industry over the forecast period.